batchworksde/iksdp_desktop/README.md

 - boot a [NixOS minimal image](https://channels.nixos.org/nixos-24.11/latest-nixos-minimal-aarch64-linux.iso) on a computer or VM
 - become root
 - start a nix shell with the git package enabled
-- remount the tmpfs for `/` to avoid `out of space` conditions during installation on machines with 8GB RAM or less
 - partition the attached NVMe disk
 - download the Citrix ICA client(because of the EULA download limitation)
 - start the NixOS installation